 When Sam was a child, his father would drink and then come home and smash the house.
 From his bed, he could hear his mother crying.
 His mother would crawl into Sam’s bed at night and cry.
 Sam was confused.
-He didn’t know how to help his mother, and he felt scared that his dad was going to hurt them.
+He didn’t know how to help his mother, and he felt scared that his dad would hurt them.
 His parents told him to not discuss family secrets outside of the home.
 Because of this, he never told anyone how he felt.
 As an adult, he found it difficult to get close to others.
 He felt like it was easier to be alone.
 Despite his desire to stay alone, he often felt lonely and empty.
 He began to drink to cope, and his career began to suffer.
 He started to worry that he was turning into his father.

 Children look to their parents to see if the environment around them is safe.
-When there is domestic violence, conflict or neglect, children find safety outside of the home if they can.
+When domestic violence, conflict or neglect, children find safety outside of the home if they can.
 Some children can realise that abuse, conflict or neglect does not make them unworthy or unsafe.
-Other children, who might not be able to find safety outside of the home might begin to build neural pathways in their brain that say the world is a dangerous place.
+Other children who might not be able to find safety outside of the home might begin to build neural pathways in their brain that say the world is a dangerous place.

 There are ways that you can begin to heal from these childhood experiences; here are just a few.